HB-1421

 Plain Language

-When an employer uses an automated decision system to manage a covered individual on an ongoing basis (e.g., algorithmic scheduling, performance monitoring, task assignment), the individual has the right to opt out entirely and be managed by a human manager who has authority to make employment decisions.
-This is broader than the dispute/appeal rights in Section 10(2)(G) — it applies to ongoing algorithmic management, not just discrete employment decisions.
-The employer must ensure a human alternative manager is available and empowered to make all employment-related decisions for any individual who exercises this opt-out right.
+When an employer uses an automated decision system to manage a covered individual on an ongoing basis (as distinct from a one-time employment decision), the individual has the right to opt out entirely and be managed by a human manager who has authority to make employment decisions.
+This is an unconditional opt-out right — there are no stated exceptions.
+The employer must provide a human alternative, not merely disable certain ADS features.

 Statutory Text